TheVave/Sharp/README.md

 ---------------------------------------------------------

-SharpPhysics is a (somewhat small) (2d) physics library set up with Silk.net with OpenGL.
+SharpPhysics is a (somewhat small and 2d) physics/rendering library set up with Silk.net with OpenGL.

 ## BUILDING ##